adobe-sign/AdobeSignJavaSdk/docs/WidgetsApi.md

 WidgetsApi apiInstance = new WidgetsApi();
 String authorization = "authorization_example"; // String | An <a href=\"#\" onclick=\"this.href=oauthDoc()\" oncontextmenu=\"this.href=oauthDoc()\" target=\"oauthDoc\">OAuth Access Token</a> with scopes:<ul><li style='list-style-type: square'><a href=\"#\" onclick=\"this.href=oauthDoc('widget_write')\" oncontextmenu=\"this.href=oauthDoc('widget_write')\" target=\"oauthDoc\">widget_write</a></li></ul>in the format <b>'Bearer {accessToken}'.
-WidgetCreationInfoV6 widgetInfo = new WidgetCreationInfoV6(); // WidgetCreationInfoV6 | Information about the widget that you want to create.
+WidgetCreationInfoV6 widgetInfo = new WidgetCreationInfoV6(); // WidgetCreationInfoV6 | Information about the web form that you want to create.
 String xApiUser = "xApiUser_example"; // String | The userId or email of API caller using the account or group token in the format <b>userid:{userId} OR email:{email}.</b> If it is not specified, then the caller is inferred from the token.
 String xOnBehalfOfUser = "xOnBehalfOfUser_example"; // String | The userId or email in the format <b>userid:{userId} OR email:{email}.</b> of the user that has shared his/her account try {